Asphalt Mixing Plant Calibration Guide for Better Mix Quality

 How Poor Calibration Affects Asphalt Mix Quality

 Poor calibration can create problems that are not always visible immediately.
-A road may be laid successfully, compacted properly, and opened to traffic, but performance issues may appear later.
+A road may be laid successfully, compacted properly, and opened to traffic — but performance issues may appear later.

 1. Excess Bitumen in the Mix

 When the bitumen scale or flow meter overfeeds binder, the mix becomes too rich.
-This can make the asphalt surface overly smooth, unstable, and less safe by causing excess binder to rise to the top and reducing tyre grip.
+This can make the asphalt surface unstable and reduce tyre grip.
+Excess bitumen also increases production cost significantly, especially across thousands of tonnes of output.

 2. Insufficient Bitumen Content

 If the system underfeeds bitumen, aggregates may not get properly coated.
-This can cause ravelling, weak bonding, moisture damage, and early cracking.
+This causes ravelling, weak bonding, moisture damage, and early cracking.
+A low-binder mix may pass visually at discharge but fail performance expectations after exposure to load and weather.

 3. Incorrect Aggregate Gradation